replikativ/datahike/doc/schema.md

 ## Schema-on-read
-By inheriting most of the code from [datascript](https://github.com/tonsky/datascript) the default approach was *schema-on-read*, where you could add any arbitrary clojure data structures to the database with a small set of helper definitions that added informations about references and cardinality.
+By inheriting most of the code from [datascript](https://github.com/tonsky/datascript) the default approach was *schema-on-read*, where you could add any arbitrary Clojure data structures to the database with a small set of helper definitions that added informations about references and cardinality.
 Even though datahike's API moved to a *schema-on-write* approach, the schemaless behaviour is still supported.
 On